 The Ginsberg Center's literacy programming adds capacity and value to educational settings through individual sessions and weekly programs.
 In collaboration with schools, community centers and other partners, the Ginsberg Center offers opportunities for the University of Michigan community to support literacy development, with an intentional focus on academically vulnerable students.
 We offer:

-- Paid opportunities to tutor students in Detroit and Ypsilanti through the America Reads work-study program.
+- Paid opportunities to tutor students in Ann Arbor, Detroit and Ypsilanti through the America Reads work-study program.

 - Access to education-focused volunteer opportunities with local organizations on Connect to Community.

 In addition to providing meaningful ways to get involved, the Ginsberg Center offers support, training and opportunities for reflection to Michigan students involved in literacy work.
 Through these service learning experiences, students begin to deepen their learning about themselves, their service and larger social justice issues.